Connect with Your Board

 Marc Lijour helps individuals and organizations realize their full potential, leveraging technology and freedom to innovate.
 He fights for a Free and Open world when technology and people work well together.
 Marc Lijour supports organizations in their digital journey with technical and business expertise at ConsenSys, the largest Blockchain company with 800 employees in 30 countries, to bring Ethereum to the enterprise market.
 Marc is in Solutions at ConsenSys and is the Co-founder of ColliderX.

-Kevin is a Partner in KPMG’s Technology, Media and Telecommunications practice with extensive experience leading multi-disciplined teams on a variety of assurance and advisory engagements across several high-growth companies as well as global SEC registrants and Canadian-listed companies.
+Samir is a Senior Manager in KPMG’s Technology, Media and Telecommunications practice with extensive experience leading multi-disciplined teams on a variety of assurance and advisory engagements across several high-growth companies as well as global SEC registrants and Canadian-listed companies.
 He has deep experience in US GAAP, IFRS and ASPE accounting frameworks and OSC and SEC financial reporting matters.
-Kevin is well versed in the software and technology sectors, having been a dedicated member of KPMG’s TMT practice for over 15 years.
+Samir is well versed in the software and technology sectors, having been a dedicated member of KPMG’s TMT practice for over 11 years.

 Dharmesh Gandhi is a Senior Manager in the Quantitative Services Group at EY.
 EY is a multinational professional services firm, with 190 000 employees in over 700 offices around 150 countries.
 The firm provides Assurance, Tax, Advisory and Transaction Advisory Services.